- Published on

 - Template Element:

-containing the template's content.- Use Cases: Defining reusable blocks of HTML that can be cloned and inserted into the DOM (especially with Custom Elements and Shadow DOM).
+<template>: Holds HTML content that is not rendered when the page loads.
+It's a dormant DOM fragment.template.content: Returns aDocumentFragmentcontaining the template's content.- Use Cases: Defining reusable blocks of HTML that can be cloned and inserted into the DOM (especially with Custom Elements and Shadow DOM).

 - Shadow DOM Slots, Composition:

-) to be projected into specific slots.- Composition: The process of rendering content from the light DOM into the Shadow DOM via slots.
+<slot>: A placeholder element inside Shadow DOM.
+It defines where children from the light DOM (main document) will be rendered.named slots:<slot name="foo">allows specific light DOM children (e.g.,<span slot="foo">) to be projected into specific slots.- Composition: The process of rendering content from the light DOM into the Shadow DOM via slots.
 This allows the component's internal structure to combine with user-provided content.

 - Shadow DOM Styling: